ShatrovOA/dtFFT/README.md

 - 2D and 3D transposition plans
 - Slab and Pencil decompositions
 - Host and CUDA versions
-- Can be linked with multiple FFT libraries simultaneously.
+- Can be linked with multiple FFT libraries simultaneously or with no library at all.
 Execution library can be specified during plan creation.
 Currenly supported libraries are:
   -  [FFTW3](https://www.fftw.org/)
   -  [MKL](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-fortran/2024-2/fourier-transform-functions.html)
   -  [cuFFT](https://docs.nvidia.com/cuda/cufft/)